outermedia/solr-fusion/src/main/doc/user-guide.md

 ## Field Mappings
 Finally a configuration of a Solr server contains the mapping rules which convert fields of queries and Solr documents.
-The following chapters show use-cases of typical conversions.
+The following chapters show use-cases and examples of typical conversions.

 The general format of mapping rules is: